NomicFoundation/hardhat/CONTRIBUTING.md

 8. Update the `CHANGELOG.md` under `./packages/hardhat-plugin-ethers`.
 9. Update the `CHANGELOG.md` under `./packages/hardhat-plugin-viem`.
 10. Update the `CHANGELOG.md` under `./packages/ui`.
-11. Update the package versions based on semver: `pnpm version --no-git-tag-version --workspaces patch #minor #major`
+11. Update the package versions based on semver (manually) - versions are tkept in sync across our packages.
 12. Update the version of dependencies:

 - cores version in hardhat-ui deps
-- cores and uis versions in hardhat-ignition devDeps and peerDeps
+- cores and uis versions in hardhat-ignition devDeps
 - examples version of hardhat-ignition

-13. Commit the version update `git commit`:
+1. Commit the version update `git commit`:

 ```
 chore: bump version to vX.X.X